Legal updates

 Companies and their compliance teams will need to update their compliance processes to ensure that all checks are made against the UK Sanctions List.
 They should also make themselves aware of the details required to report a breach to the OTSI, ensuring that the substance of the report contains a clear narrative, details of the rules broken, and how the activity is connected with the UK.

-Whilst the category of a volunteer is often too casual to be regarded as a worker, this isn’t always the case.
+Whilst the category of a volunteer is often too casual to be regarded as a worker, this is not always the case.
 The courts have previously pointed out that volunteer arrangements come in all shapes and sizes, with different legal implications.

-Mr. Groom was dismissed from his role with the MCA in 2020; he asked the MCA whether he could be accompanied to his appeal hearing against dismissal, but they refused - and this was the claim that ultimately went forward.
-The employment tribunal later found that Mr. Groom was not a 'worker' entitled to bring that claim, and that there was no contractual obligation for him to provide work and services.
+Mr. Groom was dismissed from his role with the MCA in 2020; he asked the MCA whether he could be accompanied to his appeal hearing against dismissal, but the MCA refused – and it was this claim (relating to the right to be accompanied at disciplinary meetings) that ultimately went forward.
+The employment tribunal later found that Mr. Groom was not a ‘worker’ entitled to bring that claim, and that there was no contractual obligation for him to provide work and services.
 This was, in turn, overturned by the Employment Appeal Tribunal (EAT).
-It held that a worker contract arose for each activity Mr. Groom attended for work with MCA.
+It held that a worker contract arose for each activity which Mr. Groom attended and for which he was entitled to remuneration.
 The matter ultimately went to the Court of Appeal.

-The Court of Appeal affirmed the EAT’s decision that, when attending activities, Mr Groom was a worker within the meaning of s.230(3)(b) Employment Rights Act 1996.
+The Court of Appeal affirmed the EAT’s decision that, when attending activities for which he was entitled to remuneration, Mr. Groom was a worker within the meaning of s.230(3)(b) ERA 1996.

 The Court of Appeal confirmed that, whilst an MCA volunteer is not obliged to attend a call-out (as confirmed in the MCA’s handbook), if volunteers do attend, they are entitled to claim remuneration.
 This, together with the contractual framework within which they worked, went beyond ‘genuine volunteer’ status found in other cases where only reasonable expenses can be claimed.
 The EAT therefore found that there is a contract each and every time a volunteer attends an MCA call-out.
 The Court of Appeal relied on the cases of Uber v.
 Aslam and Professional Game Match Officials Ltd v.
 HMRC to establish that a right to reject work did not preclude worker status.